tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 Early July: Baloney at Oasis, produced by Rory Davis

-SF’s “gay all-male revue that’s not entirely gay and not entirely male” is back with their July edition.
-Their second weekend of shows just so happens to line up with Folsom.
+San Francisco’s “gay all-male revue that’s not entirely gay and not entirely male” is back with their July edition.
 We’ve gone to the show several times over the years and it’s always a fun evening with these talented sexy men of all shapes and sizes and ages.
 Baloney combines theater, dance, striptease, song, comedy, and acrobatics into an entertaining evening unlike anything you’ve seen before.
 Baloney runs the first two weekends of July.

 Baloney featured in the Bay Area Reporter: Baloney’s back: saucy male burlesque show returns to Oasis and The Advocate